-After massacres, Trump condemns white supremacy and bigotry, pushes death penalty
+After mass killings, Trump condemns white supremacy but faces pressure for gun control

 He also said the country needs to reform mental health laws to identify disturbed people as well as work with social media companies to detect possible mass shooters.

-“We must make sure those judged to pose a grave risk to public safety do not have access to firearms and that if they do those firearms can be taken through rapid due process,” Trump said.
+“We must make sure those judged to pose a grave risk to public safety do not have access to firearms and that if they do those firearms can be taken through rapid due process,” he said.

 Trump had earlier on Monday called for “strong background checks” on gun buyers but in his comments at the White House he gave no details on what he would push for, and it was not the central part of his message.